-As we enter our final month of our outdoor farmers’ market at Howe Meadow, there’s plenty of fresh, locally grown produce that’s currently in-season and available for purchase:
+As we enter our final weeks of our outdoor farmers’ market at Howe Meadow and prepare to move indoors for the winter farmers’ market at Old Trail School, there’s plenty of fresh, locally grown produce that’s currently in season.
+Let’s take a look.

 - Ginger Root